-Inventory, lb : 0
+Inventory, ea : 0

-Dasheri mangoes are available during the summer months.
+Dasheri mangoes are available in the summer.

 Recipes that include Dasheri Mangoes.
 One is easiest, three is harder.